 Do you mean the crop value in cameras.xml?
 As I said, I didn't notice any issues at the edges.
 If you want to exactly match the camera's JPEG dimensions, the values to use would be x=16,y=8 and the corresponding 16/8-pixel crop on the right (are the width and height values in cameras.xml relative to the uncropped image or the specified origin?).

-#8 Updated by Pascal de Bruijn almost 3 years ago
+#8 Updated by Pascal de Bruijn about 3 years ago

 Matching the JPEG typically isn't the goal for any open source RAW converter.
 Typically only obviously bad bits are cut off.

 Would you mind supplying some more ORF samples so I can take a look myself, preferably a whole set of (outdoor) shots per ISO setting, so we can check blacklevels as well.